WHAT DOES AN ENVIRONMENTAL HEALTH AND SAFETY SPECIALIST DO?

 - Hazard Reporting: Manage employee hazard reporting program and disperse concerns to appropriate project teams.

-- Coaching & Escalation: Help support EHS project teams by coaching team leads and ensuring proper escalation of concerns.
+- Coaching and Escalation: Help support EHS project teams by coaching team leads and ensuring proper escalation of concerns.

 - Environmental Stewardship: Promote environmental stewardship within the facility.